krathalan/miscellaneous-scripts/README.md

 Please don't run these scripts without reading them first.
 Always read a script before running it on your machine, especially if it requires sudo/root privileges.

-Six POSIX-compliant sh scripts, six Bash scripts.
+Six POSIX-compliant sh scripts, eight Bash scripts.
 Scripts ending in `.sh` are POSIX-complaint without "Bash-isms".
 Scripts that are Bash-only often are because of the use of arrays.

 ## `audio_to_opus` (bash)
 Simply specify an audio type (e.g. "mp3", "flac") and this script will convert all audio files in that directory to the opus format.